 There is also a belief that the army, which is gathered on the slopes of Mount Popa, is undefeatable.

 - Evelina Rioukhina, Legend of the Mount Popa, UN Special, March 2003.
 Accessed on July 28, 2012.

-Comparatively seldom visited by foreign tourists, Burma (Myanmar) though is gorgeous, very diverse country with rich cultural and natural heritage.
+Comparatively seldom visited by foreign tourists, Burma (Myanmar) though is a gorgeous, very diverse country with a rich cultural and natural heritage.